1599 Quarto Illustrated Geneva Bible – The Goose Bible

 Description

 The engraved title (n.d.) with woodcut border comprising twenty-four small compartments showing the tents of the twelve tribes as well as the figures of the twelve apostles.
 Title is enclosed within a heart-shaped frame.
 Text in two column Roman font with wide margins throughout containing Tomson’s New Testament and Junius’ Revelation.
 Complete set of Geneva illustrations and maps.
 Title to the Second Part (n.d.) with decorated headpiece.
 No Apocrypha as issued.
 Similar New Testament woodcut title page (n.d.).
 Concludes with the Two Tables, ending on the colophon (n.d.).
-Bound with the Whole Booke of Psalms with title page (n.d.) by Sternhold and Hopkins.
+Bound with the Whole Booke of Psalmes with title page (n.d.) by Sternhold and Hopkins.
 The title page contains the device of a goose at the foot.
 Woodcut first chapter initials and decorated head- and tailpieces throughout.
 This copy was printed in Dordt sometime after 1616.

 Collation

-[par.]^4, A-Z^8, &^6 (first part: Gen-Job); Aa-Qq^8 (second part: Psalms- Malachi); Aaa-Ppp^8, Qqq^1 (New Testament).
+[par.]^4, A-Z^8 (-A1), &^6 (first part: Gen-Job); Aa-Qq^8 (second part: Psalms- Malachi); Aaa-Ppp^8, Qqq^1 (New Testament).
+Lacks Genesis 1:1 – 2:25, provided in facsimile.

 Binding